The Difference Between a Disc Bulge and a Disc Herniation

 A disc bulge or herniation can be caused by a traumatic injury or accident that causes extreme pressure on the fibrous disc layers, from sports or heavy lifting while rotating, or from natural degeneration that comes with age.

 Disc injuries such as these should be managed by a qualified healthcare professional.
-To book in with our chiropractor, Dr Greg Sher, contact our Elevate Sydney CBD Clinic on 02 9252 2225 or book online here.
+To book in with our osteopathy, Dr Phil Austin, contact our Elevate Sydney CBD Clinic on 02 9252 2225 or book online here.

 Adapted from Sydney Spine website and written by Dr Greg Sher.